Digital Literacy

 Generative AI Systems as Simulacrum Machines

-Modern AI technologies operationalize Baudrillard's predictions with unprecedented precision.
-Generative models like GPT-4 or Stable Diffusion produce texts, images, and videos that no longer originate from human intentionality but are trained from statistical patterns 5 15.
-These 'hallucinating machines' (Baudrillard) generate a 'second order' of simulation where signs exclusively refer to other signs 11 15.
+Modern AI technologies operationalize Baudrillard's predictions in unprecedented precision.
+Generative models like GPT-4 or Stable Diffusion produce texts, images, and videos that no longer arise from human intentionality but are trained from statistical patterns 5 15.
+These 'hallucinating machines' (Baudrillard) generate a 'second-order' simulation, in which signs solely refer to other signs 11 15.

 Deepfakes and the Crisis of Evidence

-The ability of neural networks to create hyperrealistic forgeries of people and events undermines fundamental epistemological certainties 7 11.
-Baudrillard's dictum that 'the simulation survives the truth of what is simulated' manifests itself in phenomena like the synthetic influencer Lil Miquela, who gathered 1.5 million followers without ever existing 13 15.
-Military applications of deepfake technologies, like real-time manipulation of enemy images, update his analysis of the Gulf War as a media staging 16.
+The ability of neural networks to create hyperrealistic fakes of people and events undermines fundamental epistemological certainties 7 11.
+Baudrillard's dictum that 'simulation survives the truth of what is simulated' manifests in phenomena like the synthetic influencer Lil Miquela, who gathered 1.5 million followers without ever having existed 13 15.
+Military applications of deepfake technologies, such as real-time manipulation of enemy images, update his analysis of the Gulf War as media staging 16.

 Social Media: The Colonization of the Self by Signs